 - The extent to which continuity of learning can be maintained

 - The length of time a particular group of pupils would be working without a teacher

 - The proportion of the total curriculum time affected in a specific subject over the course of the term

 What training should be provided?

-The head teacher needs to ensure that any persons used in this way have been appropriately trained, particularly in pupil behaviour management.
+The head teacher needs to ensure that Cover Supervisors have been appropriately trained, particularly in pupil behaviour management.
 Such training is essential if those responsible for cover supervision are to make a real contribution to reducing the burdens on teachers.
-(See STPCD, paragraph 87, page 187, of the 2012 edition)
+(See STPCD, paragraph 87, page 187, 2012 edition)

 Should cover supervisors be used to cover PPA?

 No. “Schools should be clear that they cannot use staff in cover supervision roles to fill gaps in the timetable created by teacher PPA time.”
-(WAMG note 13 – see also WAMG notes 17 and 22).
-In a four-level grading system, HLTAs should be paid at level 4, I.e. the highest support staff grade.
+(WAMG note 13 – see also WAMG notes 17 and 22)

 What is the going rate for the job?

-If you are an HLTA, cover supervisor, teaching assistant or learning support assistant, and if you have concerns about the way your role is being interpreted by your school, speak to your NEU School Rep or Branch Secretary in the first instance.
+If you are an HLTA, Cover Supervisor, Teaching Assistant or Learning Support Assistant, and you have concerns about the way your role is being interpreted by your school, speak to your NEU School Rep or Branch Secretary in the first instance.